gnormal/gnorm/site/content/getting-started/_index.md

 If you have a Go programming environment set up, you can `go get gnorm.org/gnorm`.
 Note that if you install this way, `gnorm version` will not output any build info.
-If you'd like the build info to be correct, run `go run
-$GOPATH/src/gnorm.org/gnorm/make.go` which will compile the binary with the current git information.
+If you'd like the build info to be correct, run `mage build`, which will compile the binary with the current git information.

 ## Set up your config